-- If you hear a "chirp" approximately once a minute, replace the batteries. - If you experience frequent non-emergency alarms (like those caused by cooking smoke), try relocating the Smoke Alarm. - If the alarm sounds when no smoke is visible, try cleaning or relocating the Smoke Alarm.
-The cover may be dirty. - If the alarm does not sound during testing, make sure it is receiving AC power from the household current.
+- If you hear a "chirp" about once a minute, replace the battery.
+If you experience frequent non-emergency alarms (like those caused by cooking smoke), try relocating the Smoke Alarm. . - . - If the alarm sounds when no smoke is visible, try cleaning or relocating the Smoke Alarm.
+The cover may be dirty.
+If the alarm does not sound during testing, try installing a new - battery, and make sure it is snapped in securely.
+If the alarm sounds 3 rapid "chirps" every minute; LED flashes approximately once a minute.
+MALFUNCTION: the device is not